Resources

 E57LiDAR

 What is an E57 File?
-The LiDAR Format for Terrestrial Scanners Explained
+LiDAR Format Explained

-E57 is the ASTM standard format for terrestrial LiDAR point clouds and 360° scanner images.
-Here's what it contains, how to open it, and how to deliver E57 data to clients.
+E57 is the ASTM standard format for terrestrial LiDAR point clouds and scanner imagery.
+What it contains, how to open it, and how to deliver it.

 February 25, 2025